How to write a letter of explanation for a mortgage

 Key takeaways

-When you apply for a mortgage, you’ll need to hand over plenty of documentation: your bank statements, tax returns, pay stubs, details on your debts, to name just a few.
+When you apply for a mortgage, you’ll need to hand over plenty of documentation: your bank statements, tax returns, pay stubs and details on your debts, to name just a few.
 Depending on your financial situation, your lender could also ask for a letter of explanation.

 It’s an important document, one that could make all the difference in your getting money to buy that new home — or not.
-Here’s how to write a letter of explanation for a mortgage.
+Let’s explain everything you need to know about mortgage letters of explanation.

 What is a letter of explanation?